 I've been a geek since my Commodore 64 days, and a professional geek at organizations from the

-Also, my work is my play: inspiration from things like my love of Disney Theme Parks, PIXAR, animal behavior, and the space program all make their way into my work.
+My work is also informed my play: inspiration from things like my love of Disney Theme Parks, PIXAR, animal behavior, and the space program all make their way into my work.

 One fateful Christmas, I received my big wish: A Commodore 64 home computer.
 I was hooked.
 From faithfully copying lines of BASIC (trying to understand what those lines meant), to my "Hitchhiker's Guide to the Galaxy" (R.I.P., Douglas Adams...) text-based adventure game, to Sid Meier's "Pirates!": from the moment I read "Press Play on Tape", I was hooked.
 Next was my NES.
 Super Mario Brothers, Duck Hunt, Legend of Zelda - I had found a new passion!
 I reveled in technology, felt the possibilities, even designed mini catalogs where I drew and wrote specifications for computers, devices, and games.
 I loved design (and maybe even UX) before I had any idea at all what either was: from my Crayola marker set, to inventing elaborate games, with logical rules, carefully drawn on paper...I was a designer in the making.